 - Training Costs – Other employees time training personnel in various protocols and techniques.

 - Oversight Costs – Supervisors time providing direction, support, and management.

-- NOT covered – Benefits that you wish to extend to the employee such as health, dental, life insurance
+- NOT covered – Benefits that you wish to extend to the employee such as health, dental, life insurance, etc.

 ADVANTAGES OF REMOTE MARKETING

-Companies in larger markets will find that employees in Logan UT will cost considerably less; plus, because of the knowledge base in the firm, you don’t have to pay a premium for seasoned and diversely skilled employees or spend company overhead managing, training, supporting.
+Companies in larger markets will find that employees in Logan, UT will cost considerably less.
+Plus, because of the knowledge base in the firm, you don’t have to pay a premium for seasoned and diversely skilled employees or spend company overhead managing, training, or supporting.

 Broader Knowledge Base

 Small businesses are often compelled to hire more experienced, senior candidates hoping to bring in knowledge but rarely will a single employee have the knowledge base or resources of an entire firm.
 ThinkBig is a small group of specialized experts who have been involved in marketing for thousands of different clients over the years.

 Having built and executed marketing plans for thousands of companies, we know how to be efficient and ensure that employees are continually reaching their goals.